AdaCore/langkit-query-language/user_manual/generated/stdlib.rst

 These functions may be moved in the future in Libadalang or LKQL's builtin library.

+.. function:: all(iterable)

+    Return whether all elements in the given iterable are truthy

+.. function:: any(iterable)

+    Return whether at least one element in the given iterable is truthy

 .. function:: children_no_nested

     Return all children nodes starting from a base subprogram body, but not